philnash/philna.sh/README.md

 # philna.sh

-This repository is the source code of my personal site and blog [https://philna.sh](https://philna.sh).
+This repository is the source code of the personal site and blog of [Phil Nash](https://philna.sh).

 It is powered by [Jekyll](http://jekyllrb.com/) with help from the following awesome plugins: